coussini/XPlaneTouchPortalPlugin/README.md

 ###### TODO set the logo name "x-plane" in white

+##### The unblocking socket server and client are following example:

+- multiconn-server.py

+- multiconn-client.py

 <ins>STEP FOR ANY USER</ins>

 1. Build a csv file using a simple text editor dans contains a list a datarefs (save it as Datarefs.csv for example)